 Polls, monthly quizzes, questions of the week or day are examples of interactive quizzes you can use to engage your subscribers.

-You should also try attaching an incentive for those who win, and if you are worried about the cost, your customers will invest more on you when they feel you are generous and caring.
+You should also try attaching a promotional incentive for those who win, and if you are worried about the cost, your customers will invest more on you when they feel you are generous and caring.

 12- Countdown Timers